top of page

 Mission

-We support emerging artists and the arts through interdisciplinary residencies, hosting workshops, lectures, and events and sharing the rare book and art collections of the late Dr. Peter Bullough.
+We support emerging artists and the arts by providing interdisciplinary residencies, hosting workshops, lectures, and events, and sharing the rare book and art collections of the late Dr. Peter Bullough

 Vision